 A student of radical architecture and design, the work of Michele De Lucchi—born in Ferrara in 1951—spans from the absurd and avant-garde to simple objects of the everyday.
-Designer of renowned creations like Artemide’s Tolomeo lamp, the First Chair for Memphis Milano, numerous desk accessories for Kartell and more, De Lucchi studied architecture in Florence before moving north to Milan to work alongside fellow designers and friends, Ettore Sottsass and Alessandro Mendini.
+Designer of renowned creations like Artemide’s Tolomeo lamp, the First Chair for Memphis Milano, kitchen and home accessories for Alessi and more, De Lucchi studied architecture in Florence before moving north to Milan to work alongside fellow designers and friends Ettore Sottsass and Alessandro Mendini.

 The Right Time + The Right Place: De Lucchi and The Memphis Group